 Estonia has several beautiful nature reserves such as Lahemaa National Park up north, and Soomaa National Park near Pärnu, all teeming with wildlife and bird species which have become rare in other parts of Europe.
 The parks offer numerous marked hiking trails, though most are day hikes.
 The Estonian section of European long distance hiking trail E9 is planned to run from Ikla on the border with Latvia, mostly along the coastline to Narva-Jõesuu the Russian border in the far northeast.
 It is still under construction, but several sections have been opened.
 Local information on hiking trails is mostly in Estonian.
 It is a good idea to bring your tent, and mosquito repellant.

-- Iron Curtain Cycle Route Part 1: Barents Sea to the Polish/German Border (3500km) ENGLISH EDITION
+- Iron Curtain Cycle Route Part 1: Barents Sea to the Polish/German Border (3500km) Bikeline Map/Guide ENGLISH Ed.

 - Iron Curtain Cycle Trail Part 1, a 3500-km long northern section from the Barents Sea to the Polish/German border, in an English language guide from Verlag Esterbauer with mapping highlighting the route and its variants and extensive information conveyed by symbols indicating road surface, campsites and other accommodation, repair workshops,...
 Read more

 - Baltic Coast Cycle Route: Riga - Tallinn (783km) Bikeline Map/Guide

 - A 783-km long section of the Baltic Coast Cycle Route from Jürmala and Riga Latvia to Tallinn in Estonia, including a circuit of Saaremaa Island and a section on Hiiumaa Island, presented by the Verlag Esterbauer in a German language guide with maps at 1:75,000 showing the route and its variants.
 Extensive information is conveyed by symbols,...
 Read more